 The District is governed by a Board of Trustees, each appointed by one of the incorporated cities or one of the counties within the District's boundaries.
 Board meetings are held at 10:00 am on the third Tuesday of each month in Elk Grove.

-2019 Board of Trustees Officers
+2020 Board of Trustees Officers

-President: Raymond LaTorre, City of Sacramento Vice-President: Jayna Karpinski-Costa, City of Citrus Heights Secretary: Craig R. Burnett, City of Folsom
+President: Jayna Karpinski-Costa, City of Citrus Heights Vice-President: Craig R. Burnett, City of Folsom Secretary: Gar House, City of Winters

 Board of Trustees